Introduction

 NPR1 is mainly degraded by the ubiquitin proteasome system (UPS) (Spoel et al., 2009; Saleh et al., 2015; Skelly et al., 2019).
 An increasing researches have shown that autophagy and the UPS pathway play overlapping roles in regulating intracellular protein homeostasis (Zhou et al., 2014; Marshall et al., 2015; Kikuchi et al., 2020).
 Our previous study showed that ATGs (autophagy-related genes) are involved in NPR1 turnover (Gong et al., 2020).
 Autophagy negatively regulates Pst DC3000/avrRpm1-induced programmed cell death (PCD) via the SA receptor NPR1 (Yoshimoto et al., 2009).
 These results imply that ATGs might be involved in plant immunity through the regulation of NPR1 homeostasis.
 However, the detailed mechanism has not yet been elucidated.

 ATG6 is the homologues of yeast Vps30/Atg6 and mammalian BECN1/Beclin1 (Xu et al., 2017).
 It is a common and required subunit of the class III phosphatidylinositol 3-kinase (PtdIns3K) lipid kinase complexes, which regulates autophagosome nucleation in Arabidopsis thaliana (Arabidopsis) (Qi et al., 2017; Wang et al., 2020).
 The homozygous atg6 mutant is lethal, suggesting that ATG6 is essential for plant growth and development (Fujiki et al., 2007; Qin et al., 2007; Harrison-Lowe and Olsen, 2008; Patel and Dinesh-Kumar, 2008).
-In Arabidopsis, N. benthamiana and wheat, ATG6 or its homologues was reported to act as a positive regulator to prevent the invasion of P. syringae pv. tomato (Pst) DC3000 and Pst DC3000/avrRpm1 bacteria (Patel and Dinesh-Kumar, 2008), N. benthamiana mosaic virus (TMV) (Liu et al., 2005), turnip mosaic virus (TuMV) (Li et al., 2018), pepper mild mottle virus (PMMoV) (Jiao et al., 2020), and Blumeria graminis f. sp. tritici (Bgt) fungus (Yue et al., 2015).
+In Arabidopsis, N. benthamiana and wheat, ATG6 or its homologues was reported to act as a positive regulator to enhance plant disease resistance to P. syringae pv. tomato (Pst) DC3000 and Pst DC3000/avrRpm1 bacteria (Patel and Dinesh-Kumar, 2008), N. benthamiana mosaic virus (TMV) (Liu et al., 2005), turnip mosaic virus (TuMV) (Li et al., 2018), pepper mild mottle virus (PMMoV) (Jiao et al., 2020), and Blumeria graminis f. sp. tritici (Bgt) fungus (Yue et al., 2015).
 Several research teams have also elucidated that ATG6 interacted with Bax Inhibitor-1 (NbBI-1) (Xu et al., 2017) and RNA-dependent RNA polymerase (RdRp) (Li et al., 2018) to suppress pathogen invasion.
 However, the mechanism by which ATG6 suppresses pathogen invasion by regulating NPR1 has not yet been reported.

 Here, we show that ATG6 and NPR1 synergistically enhance Arabidopsis resistance to Pst DC3000/avrRps4 infiltration.
 We discover that ATG6 increases NPR1 protein levels and nuclear accumulation of NPR1.
 Moreover, ATG6 can stabilize NPR1 and promote the formation of SINCs (SA-induced NPR1 condensates)-like condensates.
 Our study revealed a unique mechanism in which NPR1 cooperatively increases plant immunity with ATG6.